Welcome to your comprehensive resource for understanding bank owned life insurance.

 |Age||Premium||Cash Surrender Value||Cash Surrender Value||Yield||Equivalent Yield *|

-Keep in mind that money growing inside the investment is doing so tax-free.
-This means the deposit gains are actually larger than they appear.
+Cash value inside a BOLI policy grows tax-free which means means the deposit gains are actually larger than they appear.

 Who pays the Insurance Premiums?